A Journey Into The Realm of Light

 2. Manfrotto Pixi Mini Tripod

-Fitting literally in her pocket, Katerina is happy to carry this super lightweight tripod with her at all times.
+Fitting literally in my pocket, I’m happy to carry this super lightweight tripod with me at all times.

 3. Xiaomi Mi Selfie Stick Tripod